RagnarokOS/distrib/INSTALL.md

 fork of Suckless' dwm.
 It also contains rt (a fork of Suckless' st terminal), dmenu, xcompmgr, xclip and hsetroot.

-To install all the sets, simple leave empty and press Return.
+To install all the sets, simply leave empty and press Return.
 To install none of the sets, type 'none' then Return.
 To pick and choose which set to install simply type their name separated by a space.